Sets The Employee Rewards Up and Make Your People Happy

 Employee morale improves on an individual level when managers understand the true purpose of employee recognition.
 High morale leads to increased productivity, creativity, and overall happiness.

-According to a recent SHRM survey, 65% of employees believe that respectful treatment of employees at all levels is an essential contributor to their job satisfaction.
+According to a recent SHRM survey, 65% of employees believe that treating employees respectfully at all levels is an essential contributor to their job satisfaction.

 4. Attracting New Recruits

-Following on from this, satisfied employees are more likely to recommend you as an employer.
-Finding and hiring new employees can be difficult, so do everything you can to make the process go as smoothly as possible.
 Employer branding is becoming increasingly important in today's workforce.
-With anonymous review sites like Glassdoor allowing professionals to share their honest opinion about a company online, any negative reviews can be highly damaging.
+With anonymous review sites like Glassdoor allowing professionals to share their honest opinion about a company online, any negative reviews can have a highly detrimental impact.

-There are numerous ways to categorize rewards.
-We've chosen three of the most common dichotomies: intrinsic versus extrinsic rewards, monetary versus non monetary rewards, and performance-based versus membership based rewards.
+There are numerous ways to categorize employee rewards.
+We've selected three of the most common dichotomies: intrinsic versus extrinsic rewards, monetary versus non monetary rewards, and performance-based versus membership based rewards.

-As you can see, these categories are far from mutually exclusive, but they all have one thing in common: they help maintain employee commitment.
+As you can see, these categories are not entirely mutually exclusive, but they all share a common goal: maintaining employee commitment.

 1. Extrinsic vs. Intrinsic Rewards

-Intrinsic rewards are the feelings of fulfillment that come from doing one's job.
-These are self-motivated rewards, such as taking pride in one's work, feeling accomplished, or being a member of a work team.
-Employees can benefit from job enrichment by making their work seem more meaningful.
+Intrinsic rewards are the feelings of fulfillment that arise from one's job.
+These are self-motivated rewards, such as taking pride in one's work, feeling a sense of accomplishment, or being an integral part of a work team.
+Employees can enhance their job satisfaction through job enrichment, making their work feel more meaningful.

-On the other hand, extrinsic rewards are external to the job and come from a third party, primarily management.
-Apple Computer, for example, provides each of its employees with a Personal Computer (P.C.).
-The P.C. becomes the employee's personal property after one year on the job.
+On the other hand, extrinsic rewards are external to the job and come from a third party, often management.
+Apple Computer, for example, provides each of its employees with a Personal Computer (P.C.), which becomes the employee's personal property after one year of employment.

-As a result, if an employee feels a sense of accomplishment or personal growth, we would classify such rewards as intrinsic.
-If the employee receives a raise or a write-up in the company magazine, we will classify these as extrinsic rewards.
+Therefore, if an employee experiences a sense of accomplishment or personal growth, we classify such rewards as intrinsic.
+Conversely, if the employee receives a raise or earns recognition in the company magazine, these are categorized as extrinsic rewards.

 2. Non Financial vs. Financial Rewards

-Employees' financial well-being may or may not improve as a result of rewards.
-If they do, they can do so directly – through wages, bonuses, or profit-sharing, for example – or indirectly through employer-subsidized benefits such as pension plans, paid vacations, paid sick leave, and purchase discounts.
+Rewards may or may not contribute to employees' financial well-being.
+When they do, it can be either direct, such as through wages, bonuses, or profit-sharing, or indirect, via employer-subsidized benefits like pension plans, paid vacations, paid sick leave, and purchase discounts.

-Non monetary rewards include a smorgasbord of desirable "extras" that may be available to the organization.
-Their common denominator is that they do not improve the employee's financial situation.
-Nonfinancial rewards emphasize making life on the job more appealing rather than enhancing the employee's finances.
+Non-monetary rewards encompass a variety of desirable "extras" that an organization may offer.
+The common factor among them is that they don't have a direct impact on the employee's financial situation.
+Nonfinancial rewards focus on making the work experience more appealing rather than directly affecting the employee's finances.

 3. Membership-based vs. performance-based rewards